frostney/cloulang/README.md

 # Clou Programming Language

+⚠️ This project is deprecated.
+If you are interesting in a similar concept, have a look at [GocciaScript](https://github.com/frostney/GocciaScript) ⚠️

 Clou is a dynamically-typed scripting language that combines Lua's simplicity with C-style syntax, adding modern features like classes and a module system.

 ## Language Features